Anger and Self-Talk

 - “Instead of getting angry, I’ll tell her that I’d like her to call me if she’s going to be late.”

 Thoughts that label people or things in extreme terms can lead to increased anger.
-Labeling someone as an “idiot” or a “fool” just makes you feel angrier.
-Using swear words can also make you feel angrier.
-Try using more realistic negative descriptions.
+Labeling someone as an “idiot” or a “fool” will make your son feel angrier.
+Using swear words can also make him feel angrier.
+Help him to use more realistic negative descriptions.

 - “This guy is a damn idiot!”

 - “This thing is a useless piece of crap!”

 - “This guy sure is a slow worker.”

 - “It’s broken, that’s all.”